Shimrit Perkol-Finkel: Her death

 Perkol-Finkel was killed on March 7, 2021, when she was hit by a truck while riding an electric scooter in Tel Aviv.
 The news of her death was broadcast on television channels in Israel and covered in the press around the world, among other things as part of the International Women's Day that followed a day later.
 After her death, a mass cleaning event was dedicated to her memory of the beaches of Tel Aviv from tar, as part of the Israeli Day of Good Deeds.
 Her widower, Jacob, participated in the campaign of the State Comptroller of Israel and the Public Complaints Commission Office for the road traffic safety of electric bicycles and electric scooters.

 The "Creative Destruction Lab" association has dedicated a scholarship fund in Perkol-Finkel's memory, which supports undergraduate students in science, technology, engineering and mathematics studies at Dalhousie University in Canada.

 At the Morris Kahn Marine Research Station of the University of Haifa they named the leek they caught and broadcast "Shimrit", in memory of Perkol-Finkel.

-The artist Keren Naftali dedicated the NTF collection to Shimrit's memory.